 Vaginas with a pH that is slightly acidic keep clean and clear of unfriendly bacteria.
-A pH imbalance often results in itching or irritation.
-A pH balancing gel or regular use of a vaginal moisturizer will help maintain a healthy and more comfortable vaginal environment.
+A pH imbalance often results in itching, irritation, odor, and/or discharge.
+Regular use of a vaginal moisturizer that is pH targeted will help maintain a healthy and more comfortable vaginal environment; it’s moisture that helps the vagina re-regulate its environment.